tech-greedy/generate-car/README.md

    --input value, -i value       File to read list of files, or '-' if from stdin (default: "-") --piece-size value, -s value  Target piece size, default to minimum possible value (default: 0) --out-dir value, -o value     Output directory to save the car file (default: ".")
-   --parent value, -p value      Parent path of the dataset --help, -h                    show help (default: false)
+   --tmp-dir value, -t value     Optionally copy the files to a temporary (and much faster) directory --parent value, -p value      Parent path of the dataset --help, -h                    show help (default: false)
 ```